 This variation of the lateral raise will engage your shoulders and back simultaneously.
 The posterior deltoid is well-served by this exercise.
 It also helps improve posture and core stability.
 The bent-over reverse fly is a relatively low-risk exercise, suitable for beginners.

 The dumbbell side lateral raise is a great exercise to include in a shoulder workout for bodybuilding.
-The dumbbell side lateral raise primarily works your shoulder muscles, particularly the middle deltoid muscle.
+The dumbbell lateral raise primarily works your shoulder muscles, particularly the middle deltoid muscle.
 But it also activates other muscles, such as the biceps and the trapezius.
-By doing this exercise, you’ll increase the size of your shoulder muscles and give them more shape.
+So by doing this exercise, you’ll increase the size of your shoulder muscles and give them more shape.

-First of all, when you perform this exercise, it’s essential to make sure that your torso does not rotate back and forth when lifting the weights.
+First, when performing this exercise, you must ensure that your torso does not rotate back and forth when lifting the weights.
 That means you need to keep your chest out and shoulders pulled back.
-If you do it right, your waist will not move, which will increase your muscle gains.
+If you do it right, your waist will not move, increasing your muscle gains.

-When doing the dumbbell side lateral raise, one thing to keep in mind is that you should always look up during the last part of the lift.
+When doing the dumbbell side lateral raise, remember to look up during the last part of the lift.
 This way, you can activate more muscles and increase the number of reps you perform (faster muscle gains).
 In addition, the dumbbells allow you to target a specific muscle group, so focus on the medial deltoid as you perform this lift.

 The sitting dumbbell shoulder press impacts the anterior and posterior deltoid heads.
-Also, this pressing exercise is best done towards the end of the session.
+Also, this pressing exercise is best done toward the end of the session.
 Thus this ensures that the shoulder joint is sufficiently warmed up before doing the shoulder press.
-When you’re exhausted from your previous exercises, the press is much more difficult.
+The press is much more difficult when you’re exhausted from your previous exercises.

 The push-press is an excellent exercise for the shoulder muscles because it involves both pushing and pulling motions.
-Also, this makes it a more complete exercise than exercises that only involve pushing or pulling.
+Also, this makes it a more complete training than exercises involving only pushing or pulling.

 Push-press is a compound exercise that trains the entire body.
 It involves the upper and lower body, as well as the core.
 Also, this makes it excellent training for overall strength and fitness.
 Push-press is also a ballistic exercise, which involves fast, powerful movements.
 Thus this makes it a perfect choice for athletes who need to generate explosive power.

 Finally, push-press is a relatively safe exercise.
-It is less likely to cause injuries than exercises like the bench press or squat.
+It is less likely to cause injuries than bench press or squat activities.
 Also, this makes it a good option for people just starting weightlifting.